FAC7/READMEs/week8/json-web-tokens/README.md

   }
 }
 ```
-The important bits are `var post = qs.parse(body)` and the two following lines.
-The U/N and password the user has entered are grabbed from the POST request and compared to a username and password stored somewhere else (u.un and u.pw).
+The important bits are `var post = qs.parse(body)` and the two lines that follow it.
+The username and password the user has entered are grabbed from the POST request and compared to a username and password stored somewhere else (u.un and u.pw) - in practice this would be in the database.
 If the credentials are correct, the authSuccess function is run with the same req/res:

 #### 3. authSuccess (part #1)
 ```javascript